Pelvic Avulsion Fractures

-Compartment syndrome is the most concerning short term complication of tibial tubercle fractures and patients should be monitored after both surgical and nonsurgical treatment of their injury.
-Injury and growth arrest of the tibial tubercle apophysis can also lead to recurvatum deformity of the knee over time.
-This is a greater concern in younger patients with more remaining growth, and can be monitored with sequential AP and lateral standing radiographs of the lower extremities.
-The most common complication of surgical treatment is prominent or symptomatic hardware over the tibial tubercle, as there is very little soft tissue coverage in this area, and therefore many patients require removal of hardware after healing of their fracture.
+Compartment syndrome is the most concerning short-term complication of tibial tubercle fractures; and patients should be monitored after both surgical and nonsurgical treatment of their injury.
+Injury and growth arrest of the tibial tubercle apophysis can also lead to a recurvatum deformity of the knee over time.
+This is a greater concern in younger patients, as they have more growth remaining.
+Younger patients should therefore be monitored with periodic radiographs.
+The most common complication of surgical treatment is symptomatic hardware over the tibial tubercle.
+This is seen because there is minimal soft tissue coverage in this area.
+Many patients thus elect to have their hardware removed after their fractures have healed.

 Tibial Spine Fractures

-The tibial spine is the (intra-articular) insertion point of the anterior cruciate ligament (ACL).
-Fractures of the tibial spine have long been described as an “ACL tear equivalent” injury in children, because the ACL is no longer functional if it has avulsed its insertion site.
-This fracture is far less common than ACL tears even in the pediatric population, but they usually occur after a similar sporting mechanism.
+The tibial spine is the intra-articular insertion point of the anterior cruciate ligament (ACL).
+Fractures of the tibial spine have long been described as an “ACL tear equivalent” condition because the mechanism of injury and resultant instability are similar.
+Fractures of the tibial spine are far less common than ACL tears, even in the pediatric population.

 Patients with tibial spine fractures often present with knee pain and hemarthrosis after a contact or non-contact sports injury.
 Their exam can be limited by pain and swelling, and the differential diagnosis of a knee hemarthrosis in children is an ACL tear, osteochondral or intra-articular fracture, meniscal tear, or patellar dislocation.
 Red flags include extremely limited motion, which may indicate an associated bucket handle meniscus tear or large intra-articular osteochondral fragment, as well as inability to perform a straight leg raise, which may indicate a patellar sleeve or tibial tubercle fracture.
 The diagnosis can be made with AP and lateral radiographs of the knee, which will show displacement of the tibial spine fragment.
 An MRI is often performed to evaluate for additional intra-articular injuries, including meniscus tears and osteochondral fractures, which are commonly associated with tibial spine fractures.
 The MRI can also help to more accurately define fracture displacement, which is an important consideration in treatment decision-making.